 - Gambling – You’ll lose in the long term unless you’re the house.

 - Drugs – This is a slippery slope.
 Drugs are just too expensive and the effects are only temporary.
 It doesn’t make sense financially.
+They also screw up your judgment.

 - Alcohol and tobacco – Moderation is the key here.
 Substance abuse will mess up your health and it’s not cheap either.